We are at the end of the month of January.

 After a meal, your first reflex is to brush your teeth.
 You don’t have to make an effort to figure it out.
 No one as to tell it to you.

 You MUST brush your teeth after a meal.
-It becomes a rule.
+It becomes a principle.

 This rule is easy to follow, it takes you no energy to achieve because it’s all scripted.